 The Plymouth Harbor Foundation

-Our Culture That spirit of caring is the driving force behind philanthropy at Plymouth Harbor.
-Prior to establishing the Plymouth Harbor Foundation, members of our resident population, their families, employees, and philanthropists in the broader community voluntarily donated more than $12,000,000 over the years to perpetuate the Plymouth Harbor mission.
-We celebrate contributions of time, talent, and financial resources, believing that service to and support of other people is a worthy lifelong value.
+Our Culture That spirit of caring is the driving force behind philanthropy at Plymouth Harbor on Sarasota Bay.
+Prior to establishing The Plymouth Harbor Foundation, members of our resident population, their families, team members and philanthropists in the broader community voluntarily donated more than $12 million to perpetuate the Plymouth Harbor mission.
+We celebrate contributions of time, talent and financial resources, believing that service to and support of other people is a worthy lifelong value.

-- Employee Assistance: Assistance for employees of Plymouth Harbor who wish to advance their education or certification, or who are experiencing an unexpected, significant financial hardship.
+- Employee Assistance: Assistance for team members of Plymouth Harbor who wish to advance their education or certification, or who are experiencing an unexpected, significant financial hardship.

 - Zest For Life: Programmatic and capital support for innovations and enhancements at Plymouth Harbor that improve and preserve a vibrant quality of life for current and future residents, as well as best practices and research into issues germane to all aging services.